In episode #8, Roman Šedivý and Rishabh talk about KPI’s, user training, and boosting product adoption.

 So apart from this scaling problem, how else are you tackling customer churn?
 I mean what would you advise a small to medium SaaS in terms of the top two or three things to avoid customer churn?

 Is there a way not only how to control the ads but how we can help you with reporting?
-Because they are spread amongst multiple stakeholders so it is easy to justify the price.
+Since they are spread amongst multiple stakeholders so it is easy to justify the price.

 And the third one is becoming a more strategic partner like some sort of must-have solution instead of nice to have.
 So, find a way to become a must-have for the customer.
-Instead I can find another solution to try to become a part of the customers daily needs.

 If it’s something unique and I know that it can drive a lot of value then try to adopt and make sure that it’s placed above some thresholds.
 If it’s dropping then immediately call the customer and ask them how can I help you, what type of challenges are you having because the things that you discovered at the beginning during the kick-off call doesn’t seem to be relevant anymore.
-For example, six months down the line you managed to solve one challenge but what is the next one where your business is heading.
+For example, six months down the line you managed to solve one challenge, but what is the next one where your business is heading.

 To improve user training and boosting product adoption, head to Contentbeta.com